airladon/FigureOne/README.md

 Draw, animate and interact with shapes, text, plots and equations.

-The library used to draw interactive figures at <a href="https://www.thisiget.com">thisiget.com</a>.
+The library used to draw interactive slides at <a href="https://www.thisiget.com">thisiget.com</a>.

-See the [Examples](https://airladon.github.io/FigureOne/), [API Reference](https://airladon.github.io/FigureOne/api/) and the [Tutorials](https://github.com/airladon/FigureOne/tree/master/tutorials) and you'll be making beautiful, interactive figures in no time.
+See the [Tutorials](https://github.com/airladon/FigureOne/tree/master/tutorials), [API Reference](https://airladon.github.io/FigureOne/api/) and [Examples](https://github.com/airladon/FigureOne/tree/master/examples) and you'll be making beautiful, interactive figures in no time.

+All animations on github are gifs and thus not interactive.
+To interact with and experience the examples, go [here](https://airladon.github.io/FigureOne/), or clone/download them from this repository and run them locally.

 ![](examples/Sine%20Limit/example.gif)